 Applications for deferred entry may be permitted.
-However, in considering requests for deferred entry it will be necessary to consider if the course will be offered in a subsequent year or, in the case of research, the research project and/or intended supervisor is available in a subsequent year.
+However, in considering requests for deferred entry it will be necessary to consider if the course will be offered in a subsequent year, in the case of postgraduate taught courses, there may be a maximum capacity or, in the case of research, the research project and/or intended supervisor is available in a subsequent year.
 Requests will be considered on an individual basis, particularly in relation to non-UK/Irish applicants who may have experienced delays in obtaining an entry visa in time to commence their studies.
+Applicants must satisfy the condition(s) of their offer prior to consideration for deferral.
 Applications for deferral of University administered funding are not permitted.
+Applicants requesting deferred entry must provide the reason for their request, in writing, to the Admissions and Access Service (postgrad.admissions@qub.ac.uk).